waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **MART_SHELF**: Impassable terrain, functions like a wall.
 - **LONG_GRASS**: Fully traversable tile.
 Wild POKéMON can be encountered here.
 - **CUT_08 / CUT_28_GARBAGE**: *Verification needed.* Likely impassable variants of CUT_TREE.
+- **PC**: An interactable object used to access the Pokémon Storage System (Bill's PC) and personal item storage (Gem's PC).
+- **CAVE**: A traversable warp tile leading into a cave.
+- **unseen**: An impassable tile that has not yet been explored.
+- **WARP_CARPET_LEFT**: A traversable warp tile at the edge of a map that transitions to the adjacent map on the left.
 - **LADDER**: A traversable warp tile that moves the player between floors.
-- **PC**: An interactable object used to access the Pokémon Storage System (Bill's PC) and personal item storage (Gem's PC).

 # Battle Mechanics
 - Pokémon holding a BERRY can automatically use it to heal themselves when their HP gets low in battle.